 We want to do business differently.
-Recognising that to be fully successful, ethical sourcing commitments require a whole of industry and in many cases, a multistakeholder response, we seek to work in partnership with peers in a pre-commercial collaborative relationships with suppliers; train our staff on the s b , including how human rights fits in; help our clients meet their 3 targets; and take bold action above bold commitments.
+Recognising that to be fully successful, ethical sourcing commitments require a whole of industry and in many cases, a multi-stakeholder response, we seek to work in partnership with peers in a precommercial space.
+We want to foster collaborative relationships with suppliers; train our staff on the basics of ethical sourcing including how human rights fits in; help our clients meet their own responsible sourcing targets; and take bold action above bold commitments.